Anatoly Lunacharsky: Culture

 A week before the October Revolution, Lunacharsky convened and presided over a conference of proletarian cultural and educational organisations, at which the independent art movement Proletkult was launched, with Lunacharsky's former colleague, Bogdanov, as its leading figure.
 In October 1920, he clashed with Lenin, who insisted on bringing Proletkult under state control.
 But though he believed in encouraging factories to create literature or art, he did not share the hostility to "bourgeois" art forms exhibited by RAPP and other exponents of proletarian art.

 In the week after the revolution, he invited everyone in Petrograd involved in cultural or artistic work to a meeting at Communist Party headquarters.
 Although the meeting was widely advertised, no more than seven people turned up, though they included Alexander Blok, Vladimir Mayakovsky, Vsevolod Meyerhold and Larissa Reissner.

 Art

-Lunacharsky directed some of the great experiments in public arts after the Revolution, such as the agit-trains and agit-boats that circulated over all Russia spreading Revolution and revolutionary arts.
+Lunacharsky directed some of experiments in public arts after the Revolution, such as the agit-trains and agit-boats that circulated over all Russia spreading Revolution and revolutionary arts.
 He also gave support to constructivism's experiments and the initiatives such as the ROSTA Windows, revolutionary posters designed and written by Mayakovsky, Rodchenko and others.
 With his encouragement, 36 new art galleries were opened in 1918-21.

 Cinema

 Mayakovsky stimulated his interest in cinema, then a new art form.
 Lunacharsky wrote an "agit-comedy", which was filmed in the streets of Petrograd for the first anniversary of the Bolshevik revolution.
 Soon afterwards, he nationalised the film industry and founded the State Film School.
 In 1920, he told George Lansbury: "So far, cinemas are not much use owing to shortage of materials. ...
 When these difficulties are removed ... the story of humanity will be told in pictures".
+He also wrote scrips for several agitprop films, such as Cohabitation (1918).